 The nine-digit number is divided into three parts and is represented as XXX-XX-XXXX.

-- Group numbers.
+Group numbers.
 The middle two digits are referred to as group numbers.
-These numbers break down all of the SSNs that share an area number into smaller blocks.
+These numbers break down all of the SSNs that share an area number into smaller block.

 The purpose and importance of a Social Security number

 A Social Security number is issued to all citizens, permanent residents, temporary residents who are working in the U.S. SSNs serve several purposes:

 They keep track of taxes, years worked, and annual earnings of those working in the United States

 They’re used to track the credit history of individuals